 - Laminitis can impact all four feet of your horse but it is common for forelimbs to be more severely affected.
-Try to pay special attention to how your horse is holding themselves on their forelimbs.
+Try to pay special attention to how your horse is holding itself on its forelimbs.

 - Because of the pain of putting weight on the affected limbs, your horse may show a reluctance to move around as they normally do.
-It’s not unusual to see your horse rocking back and forth to try and take weight off of their forelimbs.
+It’s not unusual to see your horse rocking back and forth to try and take the weight off of its forelimbs.

 - Your horse will be very hesitant to be physically handled and they will especially not want you to pick up any individual forelimbs.
 The extra pressure on their other limbs will prove too painful.

 - Gently feel the soft tissue around the top of your horse’s hoof as it will often feel very warm due to the inflammation.